2014 Wimbledon Championships – Men's singles final

 The 2014 Wimbledon Championships Men's Singles final was the championship tennis match of the Men's Singles tournament at the 2014 Wimbledon Championships.
 A significant part of the Djokovic–Federer rivalry, it pitted Novak Djokovic and Roger Federer against each other in a Grand Slam final for the second time.
+The match marks the only time that Federer lost a Wimbledon final after winning the first set.

 After 3 hours and 56 minutes, top seed Djokovic defeated fourth-seeded Federer in five sets to win the match.
 By winning the 2014 Wimbledon Championships, Djokovic not only won for the second time, but also reclaimed the world number one ranking from Rafael Nadal at the conclusion of the tournament.